What Is GHB?

 GHB (gamma hydroxybutyrate) is a type of depressant.
 It's usually available as a clear liquid.
 It is known as a designer drug because it is made (usually in home basement labs) for the purposes of getting high.

-Like Ecstasy, GHB is popular with club-goers and those who go to "rave" parties, including teens and young adults.
+Like MDMA (Ecstasy), GHB is popular with club-goers and at "rave" parties.
 When mixed with alcohol, it has a depressant effect that can cause someone to black out.
 This is why GHB is often called the date rape drug.

 Liquid Ecstasy, G, Georgia homeboy, cups

 Swallowed (in liquid or powder form, which is mixed with water, or as tablets)

 What Does GHB Do:

 GHB causes both a euphoric high (intense rush of happy feelings) and hallucinations.
 Because the liquid is odorless and colorless, it's sometimes slipped unknowingly into a person's drink.

 Side effects of GHB use include drowsiness, dizziness, nausea, vomiting, and vision changes.
 People who take GHB may become unconscious (pass out), stop breathing, and go into a coma.
 GHB use can be fatal.